jhyuklee/jhyuklee.github.io/blogs/phrase-retrieval-and-beyond/README.md

 <br><br>
 Based on the spirit of PIQA, phrase retrieval [<a href='#reference'>2</a>] was proposed to tackle these limitations.
 Conceptually, phrase retrieval is simply an open-domain QA extension of PIQA.
-Their model called DenSPI (Dense-Sparse Phrase Index) pre-encodes <b>billions of phrase vectors from the entire Wikipedia</b> and the answer is retrieved by performing MIPS over the phrase vectors.
+Our model called DenSPI (Dense-Sparse Phrase Index) pre-encodes <b>billions of phrase vectors from the entire Wikipedia</b> and the answer is retrieved by performing MIPS over the phrase vectors.
 As shown in Table 2, its performance is competitive to the existing open-domain QA models (in retriever-reader approaches) with a much faster inference time.
 <p align="center">
     <img src="images/denspi-table.png" alt="" class="figure-img img-fluid" alt="Responsive image" style="margin:20px" width="400px">